Which collagen to choose? The Complete Guide to Collagen Types

 I. Understanding Collagen: Origins and Types

-"Today, we are aware of 29 different types of collagen, including 12 in the skin, but then, which collagen should we choose?"
+Today, we know of 29 different types of collagen, including 12 at the skin level, but then, which collagen should we choose?

-Traditionally, collagen was extracted from animal sources such as skin, bones and tendons.
+Traditionally, collagen was extracted from animal sources such as skin, bones, and tendons.

 Some collagen dietary supplements now use alternative sources such as marine collagen, which is extracted from fish, or vegan collagen, which is derived from plant proteins.